 The possible reasons given could be:

 - The CPU isn’t supported

-- Mobile Intel (R) 945 Express Chipset Family may give problems
+- Mobile Intel (R) 945 Express Chipset Family may cause problems

 - Parallels Display Adapter (WDDM) isn’t supported